happytunesai/PNGTuber-GPT/README.md

-# PNGTuber-GPT
+# PNGTuber-GPT-WS
+This release focuses on adding support for external Speech-to-Text input via WebSocket and enhancing context management.

+## Description
+- PNGTuber-GPT-WS is a **forked** Version of the Original [PNGTuber-GPT](https://github.com/RapidRabbit-11485/PNGTuber-GPT) by @RapidRabbit-11485
 This is a custom C# action for Streamer.bot and Speaker.bot to add a GPT-based PNGTuber to your stream!

-## Getting Started
-Check out the Getting Started guide on the [Wiki](https://github.com/RapidRabbit-11485/PNGTuber-GPT/wiki)!

-## PNGTuber-GPT-WS v1.2 Update Notes

-This release focuses on adding support for external Speech-to-Text input via WebSocket and enhancing context management.

 ### ✨ New Features